 Oceana works to save the oceans and feed the world, and we can’t do that without sustainable seafood.
 We help our oceans thrive by promoting fishery policies that follow science-based quotas, reduce bycatch, put an end to overfishing and protect fragile habitats.
 These tactics not only help marine life flourish – a win in its own right – but also ensure that our oceans can continue to nourish the people who need it most.

 Seafood is an indispensable part of many people’s diets, livelihoods and cultural traditions.
 This is especially true for populations that don't have access to an alternate source of healthy, affordable protein.
-In recognition of National Seafood Month, here are five ways that seafood can sustain and support communities around the world.
+In staying true to Oceana's mission, here are five ways that seafood can sustain and support communities around the world.

 1. Seafood can provide a healthy source of protein to a growing population.